enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-text-manipulation/step4.md

 #### A) Create a new file containing one word of the Inferno section per line

-Substitute spaces and punctuations marks with the new line symbol, so that there is no punctuation and there is at most one word per line.
+Substitute spaces, carriage returns and punctuations marks with the new line symbol, so that there is no punctuation and there is at most one word per line.

 <u>Hint:</u> use **tr** command: